build-on-aws/content/posts/amazon-search-chaos-engineering-journey/index.md

 We performed a [Correction of Error (COE)](https://aws.amazon.com/blogs/mt/why-you-should-develop-a-correction-of-error-coe?sc_channel=el&sc_campaign=resilience&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=amazon-search-chaos-engineering-journey), which is Amazon's process for post-incident analysis, to deep dive into the problem and identify corrective actions to prevent any recurrence.
 We arrived at two key insights: First, the bottleneck in our system had shifted without our awareness.
 It was no longer centered on the servers managing product indices.
 Instead, the bottleneck had migrated upstream to the component responsible for aggregating search requests across various indices.
 Second, we had reached a point where Search had grown so much in response to customer needs, that no individual engineer fully understood all bottlenecks, thresholds, queues, and failover mechanisms.

 A corrective action from this COE was to implement end-to-end production load tests of the fully scaled up system before peak, also known as [GameDays](https://www.usenix.org/conference/lisa11/gameday-creating-resiliency-through-destruction).
-We conducted this tests to specifically assess three aspects: 1) our scaling methodology and validate the expected bottleneck location, 2) our performance benchmarks, and 3) the effectiveness of our resilience mechanisms against the actual reality of the production environment’s scale, configuration, and customer behavior.
+We conducted these tests to specifically assess three aspects: 1) our scaling methodology and validate the expected bottleneck location, 2) our performance benchmarks, and 3) the effectiveness of our resilience mechanisms against the actual reality of the production environment’s scale, configuration, and customer behavior.

 ## Embracing GameDays at scale in production